 According to EducationData.org, over 33% of all students in higher education were enrolled in some form of online learning in 2017.
 The majority of them were undergraduate students, and 15% of them were enrolled exclusively in distance education courses.
 Commitments that do not allow for on-campus attendance are the most common reason for enrolling in online learning.

 Before you jump in to distance learning, make sure online courses are right for you:

 CTC provides flexible options for Distance Learning.
 Here are some things to think about:

 All CTC courses have start and end dates.
 The lengths of the courses vary between 8 and 16 weeks, with shorter classes at some locations and during the summer and holidays.
 The content of a course is the same regardless of its length.
 See our Online Course Schedule.

 CTC offers flexible scheduling options to meet your needs.
-Some online courses are scheduled as self-paced.
-Choose a self-paced course if you can set up and adhere to a schedule for completing your coursework.
+Some online courses are scheduled as self-paced with milestones.
+Choose a self-paced course with milestones if you need a minimal number of "hard" deadlines and can set up and adhere to a schedule for completing your coursework.
 Your instructor may provide suggested deadlines to assist you, but it is your responsibility to ensure that you keep up with your work and demonstrate consistent progress throughout the course.
 You may be withdrawn for failure to do so.

 - The length of the course (you may need to count the time from the start to the end date).